Fox Chase Cancer Center’s Dr. Vanessa Wookey Presents Rectal Cancer Research at 24th Annual ECOG-ACRIN Young Investigator Symposium

 A total of 19 patients with cancer in the lower part of the rectum were enrolled.
 These patients were diagnosed with rectal cancer that had not spread to the lymph nodes and received a combination chemotherapy treatment called FOLFOX before having their tumor removed.
 Following surgery, they were given chemoradiation and observed to determine whether the organ-preserving approach was effective.

-Results showed that of those 19 patients, 16 had successful surgery and completed chemotherapy.
-One of the 16 patients who had surgery had a metastatic recurrence, but there were no local recurrences after two years.
+Results showed that of those 19 patients, 15 had successful organ preservation surgery and completed chemotherapy.
+One of the 19 patients had a metastatic recurrence, but there were no local recurrences after two years.

 “Neoadjuvant chemotherapy and local excision for node-negative, low rectal cancer followed by chemoradiation is a feasible organ-preserving approach and results in durable, long-term local control and preserved quality of life,” said Wookey.
 “While this work merits further investigation, our approach will provide early data on the benefits of chemoradiation following surgery to target lymph nodes that are undetectable in radiological and clinical examinations.”